About Our Behavioral Advertising Services

-AudienceScience works with advertisers, publishers and other businesses, to deliver targeted or personalized ads, to consumers.
-In order to target ads we create and use “audience segments”.
+AudienceScience works with advertisers, publishers, and other businesses to deliver targeted or personalized ads to consumers.
+In order to target ads we create and use “audience segments.”
 These audience segments are based on data that is anonymously collected over time and across the Internet (e.g., websites visited and mobile applications used) to determine or predict user characteristics, behavior, interests or preferences.
 This practice is sometimes referred to as Interest Based Advertising (“IBA”).
 Consumers benefit from receiving more relevant ads.
 Advertisers and publishers benefit from more effective advertising.

-We only collect personal information when we are contacted directly by an individual through our web site and they provide that information to us.
+We only collect personally identifiable information (“PII”) when we are contacted directly by an individual through our website and they provide that information to us.
 That information may include name, email address or phone number.

 We use this information only to respond to these requests or inquiries.
 We do not provide this information to third parties.

-We do not use this personal information for our online behavioral advertising services.
+We do not use this PII for our online behavioral advertising services.

-Web sites and web pages contain links to other web sites.
+Web sites and web pages contain links to other websites.
 These might be links to images, videos, other web pages, ads or other types of content.
-We collect data from web sites that place a link to our web servers on their web site.
+We collect data from websites that place a link to our web servers on their website.
 We call this link a beacon.
 (They are also known as an action tag, clear gif or tracking pixel).
 A beacon is designed to allow the site owner or a third party to monitor or collect information about a site visitor.
 The type of information collected might include the IP address of the computer, the web page being viewed, the date/time it was viewed, and user activity on the page.
-We may use the IP address to infer information, such as geolocation.
-We do not use the IP address to identify users.
-We do not collect PII such as name, address, or phone number.
+We may use the IP address to infer information, such as non-precise geolocation.
+We do not use the IP address to identify users, and we do not collect PII such as name, address, or phone number.
 For more information about cookies and web beacons, please visit http://www.allaboutcookies.org/.

 We collect data over time and across these sites and apps to create pseudonymous usage/behavior/interest-based audience segments and for ad delivery and reporting purposes.
 Where we are able to infer that a particular mobile device is likely to be from the same household as a particular computer, we may extend our IBA Services across browsers and devices.
 We also collect data from third party data providers, which may collect data from online and/or offline data sources, such as demographic, product purchase or registration information.
 For example, when a consumer signs up for a loyalty card at a retail store, the consumer may agree to allow the retailer to use the purchase data for marketing purposes.
 The retailer, or a third party they work with, will then repackage the purchasing data of many consumers in a way that it can be used for online marketing.
-When that data is shared with AudienceScience, any personally identifiable information has been removed.
+When that data is shared with AudienceScience, any PII has been removed.
 What we receive is a group (audience segment) of anonymous users that are interested in certain products or services, such as cars, electronics, or clothing.
-We work closely with these data providers to ensure that we don’t receive personally identifiable information when this data is provided to us.
+We work closely with these data providers to ensure that we don’t receive PII when this data is provided to us.

-We contractually require business partners from whom we collect data from to follow the OBA principles and practices we adhere to.
-This includes provides users with a notice on their web site that they collect data and a link to an opt-out.
+We contractually require business partners from whom we collect data to follow the IBA principles and practices that we follow.
+This includes providing users with a notice that data is collected and used for IBA purposes and a link to an opt-out.

 We provide consumers with a means to opt-out of data collection.
 To opt-out, please see the “Choices” section below.

 We do not target children under the age of thirteen (13).
-Children under the age of 13 may be placed into one of our general audience segments, based on the web activity of the computer/browser they are using.
-We are unable to prevent this as we do not collect personally identifiable information and we don’t collect information with the intent of identifying users as being under the age of 13.
+Children under the age of 13 may be placed into one of our general audience segments, based on the web activity of the device they are using.
+We are unable to prevent this as we do not collect PII and we don’t collect information with the intent of identifying users as being under the age of 13.

-To make advertising more relevant to you, the audience segments we create are used by us, our clients and partners, including advertisers and publishers.
-These segments are used as part of our IBA services to deliver targeted advertising on the Internet.
+To make advertising more relevant to you, the audience segments we create are used by us, our clients and our partners, including advertisers and publishers.
+These segments are used as part of our IBA services to deliver targeted advertising on websites and mobile applications.

-In the process of serving an advertisement to a consumer, we, or our partners, may decide to serve an ad based on the audience segment(s) that a particular customer is in, and/or other information we have about the user or site the ad comes from.
+In the process of serving an advertisement to a consumer, we, or our partners, may decide to serve an ad based on the audience segment(s) that a particular customer is in, and/or other information we have about the user, site or mobile app the ad comes from.

-The data we collect is also used for reporting purposes, to give our clients more information about the performance of their advertising campaigns, and to improve performance over time.
+The data we collect is also used for ad delivery and reporting purposes, to give our clients more information about the performance of their advertising campaigns, and to improve performance over time.

-Our OBA services are used by advertisers, publishers and other companies providing online advertising services.
-We may share aggregated, non-personal information and audience segments with these clients to enable them to deliver targeting advertising.
-We only share this information with authorized third parties and we require them to follow the same OBA principles and practices we adhere to.
-When you opt-out of our services, we stop sharing OBA data with these third parties.
+Our IBA services are used by advertisers and other companies providing digital advertising services.
+We process information as directed by our advertising clients.
+We may share information with these clients to enable them to deliver targeting advertising and to report on the effectiveness of advertising campaigns.
+We require them to follow the same IBA principles and practices we adhere to.
+When you opt-out of our services, we stop sharing IBA data with these companies.

 Information Security and Retention

 AudienceScience is committed to protecting the security of the information we collect.
 We use a variety of technologies and procedures to protect information from unauthorized access, use or disclosure, both during transmission and once it is received.
 We restrict access to authorized individuals.
 We conduct regular security audits overseen by independent third parties.
 While we have taken commercially reasonable efforts to guard information, we cannot guarantee that it will not be disclosed or accessed by accidental circumstances or by the unauthorized acts of others.

-Non-PII data collected by AudienceScience for OBA purposes is generally retained for up to 90 days.
+Non-PII data collected by AudienceScience for IBA purposes is generally retained for up to 90 days.
 In some cases, we may retain data for up to two (2) years.
-As part of these OBA services, we also collect aggregated ad delivery and reporting data.
+As part of these IBA services, we also collect aggregated ad delivery and reporting data.
 This limited type of aggregated advertising performance data is kept indefinitely.

 AudienceScience keeps all data that it receives from and stores for our clients strictly confidential.
 We are contractually obligated to maintain such confidentiality and we hold our vendors and subcontractors to the same standards whenever they provide services related to the client’s information.
 We do not permit access to the information except as directed by our clients.